Lizzie Gottlieb

-Elizabeth "Lizzie" Alice Gottlieb (born January 5, 1971) is an American film and theater director best known for her documentaries Turn Every Page, Today's Man, and Romeo Romeo.
+Elizabeth Alice Gottlieb (born January 5, 1971) is an American film and theater director best known for her documentaries Turn Every Page, Today's Man, and Romeo Romeo.

 Early life

 Elizabeth Alice Gottlieb, known as "Lizzie," was born to the editor Robert Gottlieb and the actress Maria Tucci in 1971.
 She graduated from Amherst College magna cum laude.
 Gottlieb married Michael Young, the President of the New York Film Academy, in 2000.